-For the crafty-types, bash up some old eye shadow, especially those glittery, shimmery sort and mix them in with some plain white or clear craft glue and get ready for some crafting fun.
+For those with a penchant for arts and crafts, bash up some old eye shadow, especially those glittery, shimmery sort and mix them in with some plain white or clear craft glue and get ready for some crafting fun.

 Lip balms tend to be neglected in the corners of our handbags.
 We buy new ones and somehow the old ones pop out of nowhere.
 Other than creating new lip tints with it, you can also use them to tame unruly brows, while you are waiting for your next threading session.